Family days out in the Midlands are something we can all enjoy again now that lockdown rules and restrictions are easing.

 Fruit-picking is a lovely, wholesome activity the whole family can enjoy – with the added perk of lots of delicious strawberries to tuck into after.
 Manor Farm Fruits is one of our top picks for family days out in the Midlands, as the site also includes picnic tables and a tractor sized bouncy castle.

-The Farm is working hard to re-open in the first week of May, with specific details shared on their site nearer the time.
+The Farm will be opening for the season at 10am on Wednesday, 26th May 2021.
 Like last year’s pick-your-own (PYO) season, there’ll be a booking system in place to keep your fruit-picking Covid-safe.

 Find out more about Manor Farm Fruits and the start of their strawberry picking season here